Linux-Tech-Tips/binary_converter/converter_outline.md

 The `sf` flag and the `N` flag are set to 1 to signify 64 bits.
 The `immr` field is set to `-shift MOD 32` and the `imms` field is set to `63 - shift`, given a value `shift` to shift by.

+## Notes on bytecode

+The flowchart displayed above outlines how the binary is split up into sections.
+The following is a brief description of which parts are where in the byte code itself.
+The addresses written here are the offsets of the first of the 4 bytes of each instruction within the `.elf` file.

+- `0xB0` ............
+Allocating 64 bits on stack
+- `0xB4`-`0xC4` .....
+Printing introduction text
+- `0xC8`-`0xD4` .....
+Printing text asking for binary number
+- `0xD8`-`0xE8` .....
+Reading user input containing binary number
+- `0xEC`-`0x120` ....
+Convert read bytes into register
+- `0x124`-`0x150` ...
+Print register to decimal bytes
+- `0x154`-`0x170` ...
+Store printed register and print 'the number is' text
+- `0x174`-`0x180` ...
+Get printed number register and print to stdout
+- `0x184`-`0x190` ...
+Print prompt asking user to convert again or not
+- `0x194`-`0x1A4` ...
+Read user input containing y/n answer
+- `0x1A8`-`0x1AC` ...
+Load read user input byte and set up for next write
+- `0x1B0`-`0x1B4` ...
+Check if user input is 'Y' and branch to `0xC8` if so
+- `0x1B8`-`0x1BC` ...
+Check if user input is 'y' and branch to `0xC8` if so
+- `0x1C0`-`0x1C8` ...
+Exit with code 0 if this part reached

+The remaining parts are as follows:

+- `0x1CC`-`0x27F` ...
+Padding until next part, null bytes
+- `0x280`-`0x2AF` ...
+Local literal/address pool for LDR (literal) instructions
+- `0x2B0`-`EOF` .....
+Data segment containing strings